Submission guidelines

 While we don’t have word-count cut-offs, our regular articles are usually 1,500-2,000 words in length.
 Articles that are part of a thematic issue tend to be longer: 3,000-4,000 words.

-If the article is accepted for publication, we will also ask you to send us an illustrative image that is out of copyright (your own, or with permission to use from the author, or from a public domain site such as Wikipedia).
+If the article is accepted for publication, we will also ask you to send us (1) an illustrative image (your own, or with permission to use from the author, or from a public domain source such as Wikimedia or Openverse), (2) a short, one- or two-sentence biographical note, which can include a twitter handle, blog, etc., and accept (3) the substack invitation, which we send by email (sometime it gets lost in the Spam, update, etc. folder).
+Or if you already have a substack account, please, share it with us.

 Editorial process